nearbear/ValheimBepinexMods/BiggerBoatMapExploreRadius/Package/README.md

 # BiggerBoatMapExploreRadius for Valheim

-This is a Bepinex mod for Valheim that increases the slope angle you can walk up without sliding.
+This is a Bepinex mod for Valheim that increases the exploration radius while in a boat.

-## Contributors

-Lucidinceptor for giving the icon mad drip
+Someone must be controlling the boat for it to work.

 ## Configuration

-The sole configurable option is the SlidingThreshold:
-- 38 degrees is the vanilla default.
-- 50 degrees is the mod default.
-It is approximately the steepest angle athletic humans can scale without assistance, a harness, etc.
-- 90 degrees does not turn you into spider-man and let you scale walls.
-It just disables the sliding feature entirely.
-- 0 degrees should be used if you enjoy suffering.
+You can increase or decrease the boat exploration radius.
+The default is 500m.

 ## Installation (manual)